HomePlaysHamletAct 1 Scene 1 → Scene Analysis

 • Dawn and doctrine: The cock’s crow sends the spirit away; Horatio adds a Christian note about the Christmas season when spirits supposedly cannot roam – a blend of folklore and faith that complicates certainty.

-Language & Technique
+Language and Technique

 • Form: The scene moves between clipped prose-like challenge (“Stand, and unfold yourself”) and taut blank verse as fear and ceremony rise.